Bonnie Potter Scholarship

 In collaboration with Emerson School and the Vermont Institute of Natural Science, she started the “ELF” (Environmental Learning for the Future) Program in Bolton in 1988.
 The program, now the Four Winds Nature Program, is part of the curriculum in the Bolton Schools from kindergarten through 5th Grade and is a collaborative program of trained volunteers and the school administration.

 Bonnie’s advocacy for environmental education is also reflected in her leadership in establishing and developing the Bolton Conservation Trust Nature Camp, now the Tom Denney Nature Camp.
-The Camp, started the year after the Trust’s founding as a 2-week program, has expanded progressively to 5 weeks and 250 campers.
-Many of the campers have become counselors and moved on to environmental education and careers, fulfilling Bonnie’s vision of early environmental experience and education as a vehicle for sustainable environmental awareness and advocacy.
+The Camp, started the year after the Trust’s founding as a 2-week program, has expanded progressively to 6 weeks and over 400 campers.
+Many of the campers become counselors and move on to environmental education and careers, fulfilling Bonnie’s vision of early environmental experience and education as a vehicle for sustainable environmental awareness and advocacy.

 Bonnie’s land and natural resource conservation efforts have included leadership in protecting a number of parcels of land in Bolton.
 She has also coordinated community service grants for testing water on the Still River and Nashua River by Emerson School students and provided leadership in the certification of vernal pools throughout Bolton under the State’s Natural Heritage & Endangered Species Program for protection under the Wetlands Protection Act.